AOrobator/HelloAndroid/lesson09/Lesson9_DependencyInjectionDagger2.md

 ```

 Next, we'll give `TipCalcComponent` an instance of `Application` to use by adding a method to our
 Builder and annotating it with `@BindsInstance` so it is included in our object graph.
+Since the
+`TipCalcModule` no longer has a constructor dependency, we can eliminate it from our Builder as
+Dagger will know how to construct it.

 ```java
 public interface TipCalcComponent {
   interface Builder {

     @BindsInstance
     Builder application(Application app);

   }
 }
 ```